ashort96/SetCollisionGroup/README.md

 # SetCollisionGroup
-The right way to set the collision group in CS:S (and TF2).
+The right way to set the collision group in CS:S/CS:GO (and TF2).

 The typical way to set collision groups through SourcePawn is through `SetEntData()`, but that leads to the "Physics Mayhem" bug where guns and other entities could fall through the map.
 Instead of changing the member variable directly (`m_CollisionGroup`), we can just call a function within the game itself.
 This plugin does this for you.